Selling Medicare: The Definitive Guide

 You can jump around using the links below:

-Selling Medicare is part of the financial services industry, which has a track record of generating more millionaires than any other industry.
+Selling Medicare is part of the financial services industry, with a track record of generating more millionaires than any other industry.

 One of the reasons that selling Medicare is so lucrative is your ability to make ongoing, residual income.
 When you work a job earning $15 per hour, your paycheck is the same regardless of how much effort you put into it.

-With Medicare sales, you sell a policy and receive an initial commission (let’s say $500), and then every year that you retain that client you receive ½ of the commission AGAIN in monthly payments.
+With Medicare sales, you sell a policy and receive an initial commission (let’s say $600).
+Then, every year you retain that client, you receive ½ of the commission AGAIN in monthly payments.

-Selling Medicare can be a great way to make passive income, even in times of economic uncertainty.
+Selling Medicare can be a great way to make passive income, even during economic uncertainty.
 Regardless of what happens, seniors still need to see their doctor, pick up their prescription drugs, etc.

 For more information on how much money you can make selling Medicare, check out this in-depth article.